charithrd/Predicting-Alzheimer-s-Disease-with-Machine-Learning/README.md

 > ## Chapter 5: Conclusion

+Upon comprehensive literature review on predictive modelling in healthcare, our research has attested that the model made up of multiple decision trees has greater predictive accuracy than single tree models.
+This warrants a robust and novel approach in early identification of individuals at risk for Alzheimer's Disease.

 Even though model accuracy is 91%, I have identified below techniques that could further improve model performance.

 Advanced ensemble methods such as Gradient Boosting and XGBoost could be combined with Random Forest to create a more robust model.
 Research by González-Recio et al. (2013) explains Gradient Boosting “showed similar or higher accuracy than other methods, such as Bayes A or Bayesian LASSO”